ankitbioinfo/ankitbioinfo/README.md

 I’m Ankit, a researcher with a diverse background in computational biology, quantitative modeling, machine learning, and data analysis.
 Welcome to my GitHub profile!

-🧬 Current Work:
+🧪 Current Role
+At CatalYm, I focus on the intersection of spatial omics, and immuno-oncology to uncover the cellular and molecular mechanisms that drive therapeutic resistance and immune evasion in the TME.
+My work integrates running different spatial-omics tools to accelerate discovery and guide translational decisions.

+🧬 Previous work (2021-2025) @ University of Würzburg, Germany
-I'm currently immersed in the exciting world of machine learning, where I have developed NiCo, an innovative pipeline that integrates single-cell RNA sequencing (scRNA-seq) data with image-based spatial transcriptomics data.
-Through this integration, we're unraveling the intricate web of cellular crosstalk within various tissue niches.
-My focus extends to deciphering the covariation of gene modules in colocalized cellular states.
-We've applied NiCo to publicly available datasets from liver, organogenesis, brain, and intestine tissues with the aim of identifying novel therapeutic targets.
-(Stay tuned, as the manuscript is under revision!)
+I developed NiCo, a computational pipeline that integrates scRNA-seq with image-based spatial transcriptomics to reveal cell-cell communication and gene program (meta-program) covariation within tissue niches.
+We applied NiCo to diverse biological contexts including liver, brain, and developmental tissues to uncover novel mechanistic insights.

+Check out our publication:

 <ins>NiCo Identifies Extrinsic Drivers of Cell State Modulation by Niche Covariation Analysis.</ins> [Nature Communications 2024](https://www.nature.com/articles/s41467-024-54973-w)

-🦴 Past Endeavors:
+🦴 Past Endeavors (2018-2020) @ Weizmann Institute of Science, Israel

-In a previous project, I delved into the fascinating realm of bone growth morphogenesis.
-Using quantitative modeling, statistical analyses, and advanced morphometric techniques applied to growth plate tissue images, we unearthed novel insights into the mechanism governing long bone elongation.
-Our journey included tasks such as cell/nuclei segmentation, registration of bones, and defining the parameters of various morphological properties.
-Among our discoveries, I observed isometric growth of chondrocytes in the resting zone of the growth plate, contrasting with allometric growth in the proliferative zone.
-I also identified distinct patterns in cell lineage clusters between embryonic and neonatal mice that linked to circumferential and elongation growth of bones.
+I explored the fascinating realm of bone growth morphogenesis.
+Using quantitative modeling, statistical analyses, and morphometric techniques applied to growth plate tissue images, we uncovered mechanism governing long bone elongation.
+Some highlights are: Cell/Nuclei segmentation and registration of bones, Identification of isometric growth of chondrocytes in the resting zone vs. allometric growth in the proliferative zone.
+Discovery of distinct cell lineage cluster patterns between embryonic and neonatal mice bones contributing to growth directionality

 To dive deeper into these discoveries, check out our publication: